ROS Plugin¶

 spinner->start();

 First, roscpp is initialized with the ros::init function.
-The node name is set to be “choreonoid” by default.
-Also, the ROS-related command line options given at the startup of the Choreonoid node are stored in argc and argv, which are passed to this initialization function.
-This also handles the remapping of node names and topic names.
+The node name is set to “choreonoid” by default.
+ROS-related command line options provided when starting the Choreonoid node are stored in argc and argv and passed to this initialization function.
+This handles remapping of node names and topic names.

-After the initialization is completed, ros::AsyncSpinner is created and the background processing of the ROS callback queue starts.
-As a result, the processing of Subscriber, etc., created in the Choreonoid node is performed in the background thread.
-On the main thread of Choreonoid, the main loop for processing GUI and other functions runs as usual, and ROS processing is performed in parallel with it.
+After initialization, ros::AsyncSpinner is created and background processing of the ROS callback queue begins.
+This causes processing of Subscribers and other components created within the Choreonoid node to be performed in background threads.
+The main loop for processing GUI and other functions runs normally on Choreonoid’s main thread, with ROS processing occurring in parallel.

-In addition, since the callback queue is processed in a different thread from the main thread as described above, the thread in which each callback function is executed is also different from the main thread.
-Please keep this in mind when implementing callback functions, and use exclusion control if necessary.
+Also, as described above, callback queue processing occurs in a thread separate from the main thread, so each callback function also executes in a thread different from the main thread.
+Keep this in mind when implementing callback functions and include appropriate synchronization mechanisms as needed.